jwdagney55/card-games/README.md

 3. Background image where the piles go, show empty columns when the cards are removed
 4. Maybe show the pile that you picked up (on the side, underneath...), remove it from the play area, so you know what is selected
 5. Tell the user on the screen that the move failed when it is an invalid move
+6. Get hidden cards to become visiible when the last one is uncovered and clicked on

+Bugs:
+When moving `movePile` back and forth: something goes wrong Tried clearing`movePile with `setMovePile` in `GameBoard` after attempting to place it to no avail `movePile` is sometimes "undefined" when the user clicks to take pile, and clicks to put pile